microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 7 - Defining a Custom Search parameter

-At some point, there will be a business use case to search by a search parameter that is not defined in the FHIR service defaults.
-FHIR provides a way to define your own custom search parameters.
+At some point, you will find a use case in which you need to retrieve information that none of the default search parameters in FHIR are cut out for.
+To address this, FHIR provides a way to define your own custom search parameters so that you can perform highly specialized queries.

 ### Exercise Task

-1. To create a new search parameter, you need to `POST` the `SearchParameter` Resource to the database.
-See the FHIR Search Postman collection provided for an example.
-Read through the full example at [https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search).
+1. To create a new search parameter, you need to `POST` a `SearchParameter` Resource to the FHIR service database.
+See the `Create New Search Parameter` call in the FHIR Search Postman collection for an example.
+Read through the documentation at [https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search) and then run the `Create New Search Parameter` call.

+2. Now, perform a search using the custom search parameter that you just created.
+Run the `Search by Custom Search Parameter` call in the FHIR Search collection in Postman.

 ## What does success look like for Challenge-04?